A classic that defined a star and is everything comedies aspire to be

 Might I add that she is spectacular in the film!
 For a simple, straightforward example of her immense talent, when you watch the film notice how she delivers her few lines in the quick scene when “Tracy” is in the pool holding the model of the boat “The True Love”.
 Nothing is really happening, but while Kate says her lines describing the boat, there is so much going on inside her that the speech is less about the boat and all about her character.
 That is acting at its finest.
 Kate acquired her third “Best Actress” Academy Award nomination for this role, one of the 12 she accrued in her career.

-George Cukor, director of “The Philadelphia Story”, directed dozens of landmark films.
-He directed all types of films, and more than any other director was expert at adapting stage plays into movies (such as this film).
+George Cukor, director of “The Philadelphia Story”, directed dozens of landmark films of all types, and more than any other director was expert at adapting stage plays into movies (such as this film).
 His work is always solid and moving.
 Not sure why I rarely hear his name mentioned when people name their favorite directors.
 Strange because many of his films are often on people’s favorite movies lists.
 Just a few of his classics include “Gaslight”, "A Star Is Born".
 "Born Yesterday", "My Fair Lady", "Little Women", “Camille", “Dinner at Eight”, "Adam's Rib", “Holiday", "It Should Happen to You", and "The Women”.
 This list could definitely continue.
-Cukor was extremely skillful with actors often extracting iconic performances from them.
+Cukor was extremely skillful with actors, and often extracted iconic performances.
 He worked with just about every major female star in Hollywood including Greta Garbo, Jean Harlow, Ingrid Bergman, Joan Crawford, Judy Holliday, Marilyn Monroe, Judy Garland, Norma Shearer, Rosalind Russell, Sophia Loren, Ava Garner, Lana Turner, Claudette Colbert, Audrey Hepburn, and more.
-Because of this, and because many of them received Academy Award nominations and awards under his direction, he became known as a “woman’s director” - a label he hated.
+Because of this, and because many of them received Academy Award nominations and wins under his direction, he became known as a “woman’s director” - a label he hated.
 For the record, he directed many major male actors such as Cary Grant, James Stewart, Spencer Tracy, William Holden, Jack Lemmon, Rex Harrison, John Barrymore, Gene Kelly, Fredric March, Herbert Marshall, and Ronald Colman, just to name a few.
-And again, several of them garnered nominations and won Academy Awards under Cukor’s direction as well (including James Stewart in this film).
+And again, several of them garnered nominations and won Academy Awards under Cukor’s direction as well (including James Stewart for this film).

 Cary Grant, who stars as “C.K.
 Dexter Haven”, is marvelous in a misleadingly tough role.
 As he does in all his films, he makes his part look effortless.
 He is more subdued in this film than in most of his films, not providing the comedy or the drama but instead providing the reality and glue holding everything together.
 Grant was given his choice of parts between playing “C.K.” and the part of “Mike” (which James Stewart ended up taking).
 He chose “C.K.
 Dexter Haven”, a challenging role to which he more than rose.
 He is so likable that you can’t help but root for him the entire time whatever it is he is up to.
 Unfortunately, this is his fourth and final pairing with Katharine Hepburn, their other three films being "Sylvia Scarlett", "Bringing Up Baby", and “Holiday".
 They certainly are great together.
 Like the two other roles you’ve see him in if you are watching the films on this blog (“Bringing Up Baby” and “Notorious”), his role in “The Philadelphia Story” is atypical for Grant.
 We’ll watch several “typical” Cary Grant characters in the future.
 Luckily, he is in countless classic films of all types.
 You can't help but love Cary!